Sabikui Bisco: Anime

-During the "Kadokawa Light Novel Expo 2020" event on March 6, 2021, it was announced that the series will be receiving an anime television series adaptation by OZ.
+During the "Kadokawa Light Novel Expo 2020" event on March 6, 2021, it was announced that the series would be receiving an anime television series adaptation by OZ.
 Atsushi Itagaki is directing the series, with Sadayuki Murai writing the series' scripts, Ai Asari and Ikariya designing the characters, and Takeshi Ueda and Hinako Tsubakiyama composing the series' music.
 It aired from January 11 to March 29, 2022, on Tokyo MX and other channels.
 The opening theme song is "Kaze no Oto Sae Kikoenai" (Even the Wind is Silent) by JUNNA, while the ending theme song is "Hōkō" (Howl) by Ryōta Suzuki and Natsuki Hanae as their respective characters.
-Crunchyroll licensed the series outside of Asia, and streamed it on both Funimation and Crunchyroll.
+Both Crunchyroll and Funimation streamed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia; available to watch on iQiyi and also Muse Asia YouTube Channel.
 This series aired on Animax across Southeast Asia starting May 17, 2022.

 The anime was released on DVD and Blu-ray in Japan across 3 volumes, each volume containing 4 episodes.
-The first volume was released on March 23, 2022 and the last volume was released on May 25, 2022.
+The first volume was released on March 23, 2022, and the last volume was released on May 25, 2022.
 Crunchyroll released the series on Blu-ray in North America on January 3, 2023.

+A second season was announced at the Dengeki Bunko 30th anniversary event on July 16, 2023.